rgiduthuri/openvx_tutorial/README.md

       * cmake -DOpenVX_LIBS_DIR=*path-to-openvx-libraries* -DOpenVX_LIBS=*list-of-openvx-libraries* ~/openvx_tutorial/tutorial_exercises

 ## Tutorial Preperations using Virtual Box
-The first version of the virtual machine, used at CVPR 2015, was prepared with contributions from Colin Tracey (NVIDIA), Elif Albuz (NVIDIA), Kari Pulli (Intel), Radha Giduthuri (AMD), Thierry Lepley (NVIDIA), Victor Eruhimov (Itseez), and Vlad Vinogradov (Itseez).

 The current version of VirtualBox VM has been updated to use the exercises in this project.
 You should setup your computer before starting the tutorial.
   * Choose a laptop with a recent 64-bit OS.
   * Download and install a recent VirtualBox from https://www.virtualbox.org/wiki/Downloads.